Superficial (album): Release and artwork

 While still in production, numerous songs from the finished track list of Superficial were released as promotional singles.
 In 2008, a rough cut of "One More Drink" leaked online; the finished version had additional production work.
-"Look How I'm Doing" was released as a promotional single on April 1, 2009.
+"Look How I'm Doin'" was released as a promotional single on April 1, 2009.
 It was released alongside the song "Your Love Found Me", which was ultimately not included on the album.
 "More Is More" had a promotional remix album released to nightclubs on April 3, 2009.
 The album featured remixes from Ralphi Rosario and Dave Audé.
 The song became Montag's first Billboard chart entry when it debuted at number fifty on the Hot Dance Club Songs chart; it would go on to reach a peak of twenty-seven on the chart.
 Montag released the promotional Wherever I Am extended play on April 28, featuring the three promotional singles alongside the songs "Turn Ya Head" and "Party Is Wherever I Am".
-The version of "Look How I'm Doing" present on the album featured an additional verse from a rapper credited as Machine Gun Kelly, not to be confused with another rapper of the same name.
+The version of "Look How I'm Doin'" present on the album featured an additional verse from a rapper credited as Machine Gun Kelly, not to be confused with another rapper of the same name.